hartwigmedical/hmftools/sage/README.md

 <pre>
 distanceFromReadEdge = minimum distance from either end of the complete read context to the edge of the read
 baseQuality (SNV/MNV) = BASEQ at variant location(s)
-baseQuality (Indel) = min BASEQ over core read context
+baseQuality (Indel) = average BASEQ over core read context
 modifiedBaseQuality = min(baseQuality - `baseQualityFixedPenalty (12)` , 3 * distanceFromReadEdge)
 </pre>